-For example, if comparing a raw label listing 10% protein with a kibble label stating 23% protein, at first it appears the kibble has more protein, but when compared without the moisture, the raw food clearly contains significantly more protein.
+For example, if comparing a raw label listing 16% protein (such as our Comfy Chicken) with a kibble label stating 23% protein, at first it appears the kibble has more protein, but when compared without the moisture, the raw food clearly contains significantly more protein at 53%.

 To determine the amount of protein on a dry matter basis, simply divide the reported amount of protein (in this case, 16%) by the total amount of dry matter (30%) in the raw food.
 This works for any other nutrient to.

 Then, multiply the result by 100.
 Dry Matter Protein Content = (16/30) x 100 = 53.3%